emrox/youtube-dl-prompt/README.md

 ## instructions

 - download youtube-dl from https://youtube-dl.org/
-- put the youtube-dl.bat into the same diractory as the youtube-dl.exe
+- put the youtube-dl.bat into the same directory as the youtube-dl.exe
 - run the bat file